Natalie Nguyen

 Cases

-• Justin Le Patourel v BT: acting for BT in a collective proceedings claim brought on behalf of consumers of residential landline services (with Daniel Beard KC, Sarah Love, Daisy Mackersie, and Allan Cerim).
+• Justin Le Patourel v BT: successfully acted for BT in a collective proceedings claim brought on behalf of consumers of residential landline services (with Daniel Beard KC, Sarah Love and Daisy Mackersie).
+See the Tribunal’s judgment here.

-• Mark McLaren v MOL (Europe Africa) Ltd and others: acting for the MOL defendants in the maritime car carriers cartel class action (with Mark Hoskins KC, David Bailey, and Michael Quayle).
+• Mark McLaren v MOL (Europe Africa) Ltd and others: acted for the MOL Defendants in a 9-week collective proceedings trial in early 2025 concerning the maritime car carriers cartel (with David Bailey and Michael Quayle).

-• Justin Gutmann v Apple: acting for the Proposed Class Representative in abuse of dominance collective proceedings on behalf of millions of iPhone users (with Philip Moser KC, Anneli Howard KC, Stefan Kuppen and Will Perry).
+• Justin Gutmann v Apple: acting for the Class Representative in abuse of dominance collective proceedings against Apple on behalf of millions of iPhone users (with Philip Moser KC, Anneli Howard KC, Stefan Kuppen and Will Perry).

 • Advising in relation to several prospective competition law actions (as junior counsel).